Client Retention Marketing for Financial Advisors

 Mistake 1: No Documented Communication Plan

-You communicate ad-hoc.
+The most common retention mistake is ad-hoc communication, which is a major factor behind the 10-15% annual client loss Morningstar tracked across the industry in 2024.
+Some clients hear from you quarterly, others annually.
 Some clients hear from you quarterly.
 Others annually.
 Inconsistency breeds complacency.
 Document plan: quarterly reviews, monthly updates, annual planning.
 Execute consistently.

 Mistake 2: Communication Only During Crisis